DanoSvK/Frontend-Mentor/README.md

-#My repository

-This is my repository.
+This is a solution to my Testimonials project using responsive grid layout.

-#Subheader

-No uvidíme či to vôbec funguje.